oVirt/ovirt-site/source/feature/portmirroring.html.md

 Notes:

-1. A VM NIC resides only on VM Networks, thus promiscuous mode is also only available for VM Networks as well.
+1. A VM NIC resides only on VM Networks, thus promiscuous mode is also only available for VM Networks.
 2. We shouldn't limit the VM to be pinned to host, although it is the common use-case.
 3. More than one VM can monitor the same logical network
 4. A VM can monitor more than one logical network
-5. It will not be supported when when hot-plugging a nic
+5. It will be supported when when hot-plugging/unplugging a nic (can set an offline nic to be in promiscuous mode, and then activate it)
-6. It will be supported only for bridged networks

-### Design Notes
+### Permissions

-Engine-level notes:

-*   Need to figure out a way to security the process of adding a promiscuous mode NIC.
-Today, the engine has the ability to set permissions on the VM level, but not for on the interface level.

-Suggestions for the permissions support:

-1. Permissions on networks
+1. Permissions support
-    -   Add the logical networks to the permissions hierarchy, currently under the data center.
-    -   Add a "Sniff logical network", on the network level.
-Each user with this role on a network will be able add a VM nic set on promiscuous mode (assuming he has edit permissions on the VM)
-    -   Having this permission on the DC level will mean the user can Sniff on every logical network in the DC, on every cluster (assuming he has permissions on the cluster/VM, of course)

-2. Permissions on DC
-    -   Add a "Sniff logical network", on the DC level, which means the user can Sniff every logical network in the DC, on every cluster (assuming he has permissions on the cluster/VM, of course)
+*   Add a "Manipulate promiscuous network", on the DC level, which means the user can check/uncheck the promiscuous flag on the VM nic for every logical network in the DC, on every cluster (assuming he has permissions on the cluster/VM, of course)

-Option "2" is simpler, as currently the logical networks doesn't have a main tab in the UI level, making it hard to provide an easy way to manage permissions on them.
+*   In the engine-core we will have the same permission also in the network level, although for now it will only inherit the permission from the DC, as we won't enable setting this permission via the UI/API.
+*   Grant this permission automatically to Super User, and DC admin(?).

 ### UI mockups